Church History

 The Ebenezer Baptist Church exists to love people and empower our community.

-In 1856, God in His all-knowing wisdom, saw fit to grant many of His devout followers of the First African Baptist Church a pathway to establish a new community of faith for people of color.
-On July 6, 1856, a committee was formed to explore the formation of a new African Baptist Church.
-Committee members were Mr. John Adams, Mr. Lewis Allen, Mr. Benjamin Harris, Mr. John Oliver, Mr. R. Taylor and others.
+In 1856, our all-wise God, saw fit to grant many of His devout followers of the First African Baptist Church, a pathway to establish a new church for people of color.
+On July 16, 1856, a committee was formed to explore the formation of a new African Baptist Church.
 Rev. Dr. Robert Ryland, Pastor of First African Baptist Church, who was white, led the committee which was responsible for finding a location for the new church.

-After searching for a suitable site, the committee met in the home of Mr. John Adams at 227 W. Leigh Street.
-Mr. Benjamin Harris shared a vision he previously had, stating that he passed by a body of water which was on the site where Ebenezer Baptist Church now stands at the corner of Leigh and Judah Streets, in what is now called Jackson Ward in Richmond, Virginia.
-According to Mr. Harris, a man with outstretched arms appeared on the water and said, “I have chosen this spot from the foundation of the world as the place for the fishing of men’s souls.”
-The committee thought that Mr. Harris’ vision was a prophetic sign, and they decided that this site would be the perfect location for the new Third African Baptist Church as Ebenezer was originally known.
+After searching for a suitable site, the committee met in the home of Mr. John Adams at 227 W. Leigh Street where committee member, Mr. Benjamin Harris, shared a vision he previously had.
+In the vision, according to Mr. Harris, he passed a body of water at the corner of Leigh and Judah Streets, where a man with outstretched arms appeared on the water and declared, “I have chosen this spot from the foundation of the world as the place for the fishing of men’s souls.”
+The committee thought that Mr. Harris’ vision was a prophetic sign, and so they decided that this site would be the perfect location for the new Third African Baptist (the original name of Ebenezer Baptist Church).

-Dedication day for the new church was May 30, 1858.
-Throngs of worshippers proceeded from First African Baptist Church at 14th and Broad to the new Third African Baptist Church, later called Ebenezer.
+Dedication Day for the new church was May 30, 1858.
+Throngs of worshippers proceeded from First African Baptist Church, at 14th and Broad Streets, to the new Third African Baptist Church, later called Ebenezer Baptist.
 Singing jubilantly as they went, they were led in song by Brother Stephen Douglas Jones.

 Rev. J. C. Allen served as pastor from April 1870 to July 1870.

-In October 1870, Rev. Richard Wells was elected pastor.
-Four daughter churches were established; St. John Baptist (1870), Pleasant Grove and Riverview Baptist Churches (1885), and Mt.
+In October 1870, Rev. Richard Wells was elected pastor and during his tenure, four daughter churches were established: St. John Baptist (1870), Pleasant Grove Baptist and Riverview Baptist Churches (1885), and Mt.
 Carmel Baptist Church (1888).
 In 1883, Hartshorne Memorial College, a women’s school, was organized in Ebenezer.
-The YMCA had its beginning in 1887 in Ebenezer.
-During the time of Dr. Wells, the Ebenezer Aid Society was organized; the Baptist Young Peoples Union evolved.
-The Sunday School was organized with adult and children’s classes.
-Dr. Wells served Ebenezer for 31 years.
+During Dr. Well’s pastorate of 31 years, the YMCA, the Ebenezer Aid Society, the Baptist Young Peoples Union, and the Sunday School with adult and children’s classes were all organized.

-January 1902, began the tenure of Rev. William H. Stokes.
-A large number of members were added to the church role by baptism.
-During one 6 week period, 700 people were converted.
-In 1905, Mr. Vernon Baptist Church became Ebenezer’s sixth daughter church.
-Dr. Stokes in his work with Lott Carey became the editor of the Lott Carey Herald.
-He organized the Women’s Missionary and Educational Circle.
-Other groups formed during this period included the Campfire Girls, the Girls Protective League, and the Council of Negro Women.
-In 1911, a remodeling project of the church began and was completed in May 1912.
-The first kindergarten in the city of Richmond was organized by Mrs. Drusilla Gilpin in 1914.
-Troop 78 of the Boy Scouts of America was organized in 1929.
+The tenure of Rev. Dr. William H. Stokes as pastor began in January 1902.
+Many members were added to the membership roles via baptism.
+For one 6-week period, a total of 700 people were converted.
+In 1905, Mt.
+Vernon Baptist became Ebenezer’s sixth daughter church.
+Dr. Stokes, in his work with Lott Carey, became the editor of the Lott Carey Herald.
+Organizations formed during his pastorate include the Women’s Missionary and Educational Circle, Campfire Girls, the Girls’ Protective League, and the Council of Negro Women.
+A remodeling project of the church was completed in May 1912.
+The first kindergarten in the city of Richmond was organized by Mrs. Druscilla Gilpin in 1914.
+Troop 78 of the Boy Scouts of America was organized in 1929 at the church.

-In December 1933, Rev. Dr. E. E. Smith, Sr. preached his first sermon as Pastor of Ebenezer.
-During his tenure several organizations were formed: the Junior Choir, the Jewel troop 35 of the Girl Scouts in 1935; the Ebenezer Glee Club, the Gleaners Bible Class.
-In January 1940 Ebenezer hired a full time executive secretary, Miss Maria Burke.
-The Religious Education Building was built and completed in 1952.
-Rev. Smith and Brother Ellsworth Storrs were credited with helping to save Ebenezer from being demolished to accommodate the new interstate highway.
+In December 1933, Rev. Dr. E. E. Smith, Sr., preached his first sermon as Pastor of EBC.
+During his pastorate, several ministries and organizations were formed: the Junior Choir, the Jewel Troop 35 of the Girl Scouts, the Ebenezer Glee Club, and the Gleaners Bible Class.
+In January 1940, Ebenezer hired a full-time executive secretary, Miss Maria Burke.
+The Religious Educational Building was completed in 1952.
+Dr. Smith and Brother Ellsworth Storrs were credited with preventing the demolition of the church to accommodate the new interstate highway I-95.
 Dr. Smith served Ebenezer for 26 years.

-In 1960, Rev. Dr. David T. Shannon became the pastor of Ebenezer Baptist Church.
-During his time many changes were instituted: a Commission Study on the structure of the church was updated; the rotation of officers was approved, a tithing enlistment program was adopted; the unified church treasury, the initiation of an annual retreat for officers of the church Ebenezer joined the American Baptist Church-USA.
-A new organ and piano were purchased, a nursery for young children was dedicated, air conditioning was installed and new pews were purchased.
-Rev. Shannon resigned in 1969.
+Dr. David L. Shannon became the pastor of EBC in 1960.
+As shepherd of the church, many changes were instituted: a Commission Study on the structure of the church was updated; the rotation of officers was approved, a tithing enlistment program was adopted, a unified church treasury was adopted, the initiation of an annual retreat for officers of the church was begun, EBC joined the American Baptist Churches-USA, a nursery for young children was dedicated, air conditioning was installed, and new pews were purchased.
+Dr. Shannon resigned in 1969.

-Dr. J. Raymond Henderson and Dr. Wendell Russell served as interim ministers from 1969 to 1971.
+Dr. J. Raymond Henderson and Dr. Wendell Russell served as Interim Pastors from 1969 -1971.

-In July 7, 1971, Rev. Dr. Wallace J. Cook was called to the pastorate of Ebenezer.
-During his pastorate, a full-time Minister of Christian Education was hired; the Clothes Closet and Food Pantry was organized; a mini-bus was purchased, and pew cushions were installed.
-In 1987, 8:00 A.M. services began; Ebenezer purchased its first bus that same year.
+On July 7, 1971, Rev. Dr. Wallace J. Cook was called to the pastorate of Ebenezer.
+During his tenure, a full-time Minister of Christian Education was hired; the Clothes Closet and Food Pantry were organized; a mini-bus was purchased, and pew cushions were installed.
+In 1987, 8:00 AM services began and Ebenezer purchased its first bus.
 In 1988, the building fund campaign, “Continuing Forward in Faith” was initiated.
 The 8 O’clock Chorale was organized in 1989.
-In 1990, the groundbreaking for a 1.4 million dollar new construction and renovation was held.
+In 1990, the groundbreaking for a $1.4 million new construction and renovation was held.
 In 1991, Mrs. Martha Cook was the first woman to be licensed to preach at Ebenezer.
-So many organizations and ministries were added to the growth of the church during Dr. Cook’s time.
 After 30 years of dedicated service, Dr. Cook retired in July 2001.

-In August 2001, Rev. Dr. James Leary became the Interim Pastor.
-He inspired the congregation to retire an outstanding debt and to burn the mortgage.
-He served Ebenezer for 20 months.
+Dr. James E. Leary became the Interim Pastor of Ebenezer in August 2001.
+He inspired the congregation to retire an outstanding debt and to burn the mortgage during the 20 months that he served EBC.

 Share by: